Abm32/BlinkGuard/README.md

 node api/dist/server.js
 ```

+The API is deployed on Vercel at `https://blink-guard-ixk2a1whf-abm32s-projects.vercel.app`.

-The API will run on `http://localhost:3000` by default.
+For local development, the API can run on `http://localhost:3000`.

 ## 📖 Usage